 - Ergovaline, which provides some protection against black beetle attack, but causes heat stress in stock.

 There is thought to be an interaction between the effects of ergovaline and lolitrem B worsening the impacts on stock.
 The most common effect of these compounds is to reduce animal performance, although in extreme cases, death through misadventure can result.

-There are now endophyte strains available commercially that provide some of the same insect attack protection without all the negative side effects.
+Most grazing animals will preferentially graze endophyte free pasture over comparable endophyte infected pasture.
+However there are now endophyte strains available commercially that provide some of the same insect attack protection without all the negative side effects.